Jōten-ji

 Jōten-ji (承天寺) is a Rinzai temple in Hakata, Fukuoka, Japan.
 Its honorary sangō prefix is Banshōsan (萬松山).
-It was founded by Enni-Ben'en with support from Xie Guo Ming, a Chinese merchant, and construction was completed in 1242.
+It was founded by Enni-Ben'en upon his return from China, with support from Xie Guo Ming, a Chinese merchant.
+Construction was completed in 1242.

-Monument to the introduction of udon and soba
+Introduction of udon, soba and manjū

-The founding priest of the temple, Enni-Ben'en went to China in 1235, mastered Zen Buddhism through a great hardship and came back to Japan in 1241.
-Besides the teachings of Buddhism, he brought back to Japan a variety of cultural features from China.
+The founding priest of the temple, Enni-Ben'en went to China in 1235, mastered Zen Buddhism through great hardships and returned to Japan in 1241.
+Besides new teachings of Zen Buddhism, he brought back to Japan a variety of cultural features from China.
 The production methods of udon, soba, yokan and manjū are especially famous among them.

+It was during a begging round around Jōtenji Temple that Ennie first handed down the recipe of the manjū to a tea house owner who was kind and considerate with him.

+For the 21st century explorers of Hakata and its Jōtenji-dori Avenue, on most days, a popular type of manjū in Kyushu decorated adequately with a figure absorbed in zen meditation, is sold in the close vicinity of Jōtenji temple: The stall is located next to the Hakata Sennen Gate on Jōtenji-dori Avenue and is operated by a zen priest associated with Jōtenji Temple.
+This is surely the closest place where manjū is prepared and sold to the formal residence of the monk who brought the secret of manjū making to Japan in the middle of the 13th century.

+The origin of Fukuoka's most famous festival

+Hakata Gion Yamakasa is the most famous festival of Fukuoka and it is held around Kushida Shrine and Hakata Ward as the main sites.

+The origin of the festival is believed to date back to 1241, when Enni, the founder of Jotenji temple had people carry him around the town on a float while praying against the plague and eventually getting successfully rid of it.

 Hakata Sennen Gate

 The Hakata Sennen Gate (Hakata-sennen-no-mon (博多千年門)), the new symbol of the Hakata area, was completed at the entrance of Jōtenji-dori Avenue on March 28, 2014.
 It is a wooden four-legged gate with a tile roof, and was modeled on Tsuji-no-dōkuchi-mon (辻堂口門), the gateway of Hakata which appears in ancient documents.
 Height and length are each approximately 8 metres.
 It was named in the hope of prosperity for a thousand years in the future of the city of Hakata.